rushabkarania/Spam-Filter/README.md

 * **Gmail Guardian (`gmail_spam_bot.py`):** A continuous polling script utilizing the Google Cloud API.
 It actively monitors an inbox for unread mail, scores them, and automatically banishes spam to the Spam folder.
 * **Web UI (`app.py`):** A clean, interactive frontend built with Streamlit for users to manually paste and test suspicious messages.

+## Dataset & Training
+The AI model was trained using the [Email Spam Classification Dataset](https://www.kaggle.com/datasets/purusinghvi/email-spam-classification-dataset) from Kaggle.

+*Note: The raw `email-spam-classification-dataset.csv` file is not included in this repository due to GitHub's file size limits.
+If you wish to run the Jupyter Notebook and retrain the model from scratch, please download the dataset from the link above and place it in the `notebooks/` directory.*

 ## Tech Stack
 * **Language:** Python
 * **Machine Learning:** Scikit-Learn, Pandas, Joblib